ARMmbed/mbed-os-5-docs/docs/introduction/terms.md

 Arm Mbed TLS - A [comprehensive SSL/TLS solution](/docs/v5.4/reference/security.html#tlss) that makes it easy for developers to include cryptographic and SSL/TLS capabilities in their software and embedded products.
 As an SSL library, it provides an intuitive API, readable source code and a minimal and highly configurable code footprint.

 Arm Mbed uVisor - A self-contained [software hypervisor](/docs/v5.4/reference/security.html#uvisor) that creates independent secure domains on ARM Cortex-M3 and M4 micro-controllers.

+### B

 Bit - A basic unit of digital information that can be one of two values: `0` (`false`) or `1` (`true`).